Top 5 Day Trips From Mexico City You Need To Make

 If you're into culture, Mexico City was made for you.
 I went there for a total of 4 days, found it safe (there are unsafe neighborhoods just like in any major city of our world), interesting, and a great city to walk around in and observe: architecture, graffitis, and nature.
 The neighborhoods are really different from each other; there are various museums to choose from (the art ones are my personal favorites) and restaurants with cuisine from all over the world.
 But this post isn't about Mexico city.
 It's about the memorable day trips you can organize from there:

 1- VALLE DE BRAVO

-3 hours and 18 minutes drive from Mexico city (according to google maps anyway, your crazy Mexican driver might decide it takes way less) will get you to Valle de Bravo, a picturesque town located on Lake Avándaro.
+A 3 hours and 18 minutes drive from Mexico city (according to google maps anyway, your crazy Mexican driver might decide it takes way less) will get you to Valle de Bravo, a picturesque town located on Lake Avándaro.
 This place reminds me of Sicily or Cinque Terre, although don't quote me on that one because I've never been to either.
-If you're into lake sports and activities, paragliding (apparently it's one of the top destinations for that in the world), casual colorful strolls, and an overall old-town feel, this one's for you.
+If you're into lake sports and activities, paragliding (apparently it's one of the top destinations for that in the world), casual and colorful strolls, and an overall old-town feel, this one's for you.

 2-NEVADO DE TOLUCCA

 With an archeological zone of its own (Archeological Zone of Xochicalgo) and ecological parks nearby (Chapultepec ecological park), Cuernavaca is at the center of a lot of things and feels like multiple day trips condensed into one.
 The town itself is beautiful, colonial, and contains cathedrals, museums, as well as a cool garden (Jardín Borda).
-Ride from Mexico City: 1 hour and 37mins.
+The ride from Mexico City: 1 hour and 37mins.